dependents/Dependents/readme.md

 ### Troubleshooting

-If you're having trouble using Dependents, please check your console for errors: View -> Show Console
+If you're having trouble using Dependents, please check your console for errors: `View -> Show Console`

-* File an issue with an error messages (messages might apply to other plugins, but some output is better than no output)
+* File an issue with an error message

+### Old Issues

+*Every file says that it has no dependents*: `node-dependents v1.0.4` fixed an issue where js files in `node_modules` was being parsed which caused esprima parse errors – returning no results.

-**If you upgraded to v1.2.0 or higher, you need to clear out the existing key bindings for Dependents.**
+*The console says that it's missing a parameter "root"*: If you had a really early version of this plugin (before v1.2.0), then you need to clear out existing key bindings for Dependents.

 ### Configuring settings